• Hungarian Language

 Pros

-• Apartment Friendly: Apartment-friendly dog the Russian Spaniel breed.
+• Apartment Adaptability: Apartment-friendly dog the Russian Spaniel breed.

-• Grooming: Easy to groom: The Russian Spaniel doesn't require a lot of grooming.
+• Grooming Requirements: Easy to groom: The Russian Spaniel doesn't require a lot of grooming.

 • Drooling Tendency: The Russian Spaniel is a perfect example of a very low drooling tendency.

-• Adaptability: Russian Spaniel dogs adapt well to lifestyle changes and different living environments.
+• Lifestyle Adaptability: Russian Spaniel dogs adapt well to lifestyle changes and different living environments.

-• Child Friendly: Russian Spaniel dogs are kid-friendly dogs.
+• Child Compatibility: Russian Spaniel dogs are kid-friendly dogs.

 • Senior Citizens Friendly: Russian Spaniels are usually recommended for elderly people.